 Dental practices have been asked to delay routine dental checks for low risk patients so that they have appointment slots available for those who need urgent treatment or treatment that was delayed.
 At this time, it is important that those most in need of dental care receive it ahead of those with no problems.
 Practices will provide dental recalls once all urgent and essential patient needs are addressed.

 If you have a dental problem that has not improved with painkillers, a dental infection or a lump, swelling or ulcer that has not disappeared after 2 weeks you are advised to phone your dental practice or local dental helpline on 01633 744387.

 If you, or a family member or someone you live with has COVID 19, the dental practice can provide advice over the phone, and write a prescription for medication if it is required.
-If you need emergency dental care you may need to be seen in one of the COVID 19 dental centres which has the right PPE (masks, gowns, visors) to protect the dental team.
+If you need urgent dental care you may need to be seen in one of the COVID 19 dental which has the right PPE (masks, gowns, visors) to protect the dental team.
 The dental helpline or your dentist are able to refer you if it is required.

 We have now re-instated Urgent Patch Testing and a telederm session to appoint our routine lesions.

 Urgent skin lesion patients are being seen in one stop lesion clinics or via the telederm service.
 Services are currently only in place at Newport Hospitals.
 Patients attending one stop lesion clinics may be offered treatment on the day if appropriate.
 Patients being seen via the telederm service will attend the Clinical Photography department for images of the lesion to be taken.
 They will then receive a report from a Consultant Dermatologist and information about any further treatment that may be necessary.

 Some telephone clinics and face to face clinic appointments are in place for urgent lesion follow up patients.